FairportRobotics/scouting-app-rn/printables/Instructions.md

 # Opening the Scouting App

+The passcode to nlock the iPads is: 578578.

 The Scouting App should already be open.
 It not, here's how to run it:

 ## 1: Open the Expo Application